Succulents are wonderful low-maintenance houseplants and drought-tolerant garden plants. Plus, they are an eye-catching addition to any home.

 Check out these wall succulent planters.

 As with all plants, the bloom time for succulents varies by cultivar and sometimes even by the individual plant.
-Echeverias tend to flower from late spring to early summer, but some full bloom in the autumn too.
-Aloe plant can blossom in summer, with a few preferring fall and winter.
+Echeverias tend to flower from late spring to early summer, but some bloom in the autumn too.
+Aloe plants can blossom in summer, with a few preferring fall and winter.
 Succulents that usually bloom in fall and winter include kalanchoe, jade plant, and some hoya.

 Some succulents are monocarpic, which means they flower only once before dying.
 However, they produce “babies” before flowering, sometimes to the extent that you might not even miss the dead plants.
 Aeoniums and sempervivums both fall under the category of monocarpic.